Really Good Thanksgiving Salad Recipe

 Ingredients

-- 1 medium acorn squash, halved, seeded and cut into 1-inch slices
+- 1 medium acorn squash halved from stem to end, seeded, and cut into 1-inch slices

 - 1 tablespoon apple cider vinegar